 The Church of Jesus Christ is the only authorized and empowered people on the planet that can bring true reconciliation to mankind.
 The God who reconciled sinful man to Himself through Christ has deputized us as ministers of reconciliation, in all its forms.
 However the Church needs to be reminded that the Church isn’t the pattern for the Church… Jesus is the pattern.
 We are to offer the essence of Christ Himself, not the religion about Him.
 We are to be Jesus with skin on.
 I believe He still walks our streets and the halls of government through people who are willing to yield to His Spirit, whether in the local PTA meeting or Congress.

 We sometimes forget that Jesus didn’t come to earth to bring a religion; He came to bring a Kingdom.
+His kingdom is not political, but it is governmental.
 He still administers His heavenly domain here on earth one life at a time.
 Often it’s only those who are broken, “kingdom minded believers” that possess the essential grace to advance the conversation we need so desperately.
 We need to be aware of the powerful vortex drawing us into the same trap set by the religious leaders of His day.
 Will we stay stuck by repeating the same old talking points that keeps us separated or will we mature to find new solutions.
 Let’s tap into the grace to advance the conversation that is available to the peacemakers.

 I have a dream…